BioBoost/python_raspberry_pi_course/python_language/making_decisions.md

-# Flow Control Statements
+## Making Decisions

 The statements inside your source files are generally executed from top to bottom, in the order that they appear.
-Control flow statements, however, break up the flow of execution by employing decision making, looping, and branching, enabling your program to conditionally execute particular blocks of code.
-This section describes the decision-making statements (if-then, if-then-else, switch), the looping statements (for, while, do-while), and the branching statements (break, continue, return) supported by the Python programming language.
+Control flow statements, however, break up the flow of execution by employing decision making, enabling your program to conditionally execute particular blocks of code.
+This section describes the decision-making statements such as if-then, if-then-else and the if-elif-else statements supported by the Python programming language.

-## Making Decisions
+The Python language does not support a switch statement as many other programming languages do.

+### Conditions

 To allow our program to make certain decisions we first need to take a look at conditions and how they are evaluated.